NINAnor/ecRxiv/.github/ISSUE_TEMPLATE/indicator-review-checklist.md

 ### General checks

 - [ ] **Contribution and authorship:** Does the author list seem appropriate and complete?
 - [ ] **Meta data:** Does the metadata entered for the indicator seem correct, including ECT class and ecosystem type?
+- [ ] **Common language summary:** The common language summary is consise and clear.
 - [ ] **Introduction and concusion:** Is the introduction written so that it sums up the general method and usabillity of the indicator?
 - [ ] **Legibility and structure:** Is the documentation written so that is is easy, or at least possible, to follow the arguments?
 Is each header and sub-header populated with the appropriate text?
 - [ ] **Images, tables and figures:** Does the documentation contain the appropriate amount of tables, figures and images, and do these have high enough quality?